| East L.A.

 Paul went to school), the Liverpool Art College (where John

-This tour greatly fulfilled my desire to see the places I'd
+haunts.
+This tour greatly fulfilled my desire to see

-hooked me up with Spencer Leigh, a BBC radio host from Liverpool
+with Spencer Leigh, a BBC radio host from Liverpool who had

-who had interviewed Chan about five years before when Chan
+interviewed Chan about five years before when he

 music scene of the 60s, Chan Romero, and Trini Lopez.